knightshade-aqua/husky_setup/README.md

 * To check connectivity of the sereial cable run the following command:
   `ls -l /dev/ | grep prolific`
   If there is no output, there might be a possibility that the serial cable is faulty.
 The required serial cable: https://www.startech.com/en-us/cards-adapters/icusb232sm3 .
+* After making changes to `/etc/ros/setup.bash ` for any given case, run `rosrun husky_bringup install` and restart the target device.